Mdsomratakbor/Sentiment_Analysis_To_Text/README.md

 python main.py
 </pre>

-4. Usage

-`Once the project is up and running, follow these steps to perform sentiment analysis:`

-Open the user interface by running the main.py file.
-Enter the text you want to analyze in the provided input field.
-Click the "Analyze" button to initiate the sentiment analysis process.
-The result, indicating the sentiment (positive, negative, or neutral), will be displayed on the screen.
-Contributing
+**Contributing**

-Contributions to the Sentiment Analysis To Text project are welcome.
-If you want to contribute, please follow these steps:
+`Contributions to the Sentiment Analysis To Text project are welcome.
+If you want to contribute, please follow these steps:`

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Make the necessary changes and commit them.
+3. Make the necessary changes and commit them.
-Push your changes to your forked repository.
+4. Push your changes to your forked repository.
-Submit a pull request detailing the changes you made.
+5. Submit a pull request detailing the changes you made.
-License
+6.
+**License**

-The Sentiment Analysis To Text project is licensed under the MIT License.
-See the LICENSE file for more information.
+`The Sentiment Analysis To Text project is licensed under the MIT License.
+See the LICENSE file for more information.`

-Acknowledgments
+**Acknowledgments**

-The project acknowledges the following resources:
+`The project acknowledges the following resources:`

-NLTK: Natural Language Toolkit library for NLP processing.
+1. NLTK: Natural Language Toolkit library for NLP processing.
-scikit-learn: Machine learning library for sentiment classification.
+2. scikit-learn: Machine learning library for sentiment classification.
-Flask: Web framework for the user interface.
+3. Flask: Web framework for the user interface.

-Contact
+**Contact**
-If you have any questions or suggestions regarding the Sentiment Analysis To Text project, feel free to contact the developer, Mdsomratakbor, via email at your-email@example.com.
+If you have any questions or suggestions regarding the Sentiment Analysis To Text project, feel free to contact the developer, Mdsomratakbor, via email at yoursomrat876@gmail.com.